janssen70/hybrid_ai/README.md

  - You may get an error message that the install may break system packages.
 This can be workarounded as follows, but carefully note first you _must_ run this _without_ sudo in front so that the modules will be installed locally in your user account.
-Thus, no system packages will be broken.
-If you already typed 'sudo', remove it, then copy/paste this command:
+That way, no system packages will be broken despite that message.
+If you already typed 'sudo', remove it now, then copy/paste this command:
    ```
    python3 -m pip install --break-system-packages -r requirements.txt
    ```
+- Alternatively, create a virtual env to run the script

 Then, finally, you can run the script: